-When the high beams are on, this light on the instrument panel cluster also will be on if the ignition is turned to ON.
+When the high beams are on, a light on the instrument panel cluster also is on if the ignition is turned to ON.

 To change the headlamps from high beam to low beam, pull the turn signal lever toward you.